The Golden Serpent

-The Golden Serpent is the twentieth novel in the long-running Nick Carter-Killmaster series of spy novels.
+The Golden Serpent is the 20th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in 1967 (Number A216F) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Manning Lee Stokes.
 Copyright was registered on 30 January 1967.

 Plot summary

 The story is set in July 1966.

 The US Treasury is concerned about the enormous extent of counterfeit $5 bills in circulation.

 A minor operative in the counterfeiting group based in Mexico steals $500,000 worth of counterfeit money [~$3.6 million in 2013] and flies to a pre-arranged meeting with gang members on the US side of the border with Mexico.
 He is killed as his plane crashes before he makes contact and the wreckage is discovered by US police.

 AXE chief, David Hawk, summons US secret agent, Nick Carter, to a meeting with the CIA in San Diego.
 They discuss the Serpent Party – a new political party in Mexico – whose manifesto calls for the return of Texas, New Mexico, Arizona and California to Mexico which is suspected of printing and distributing counterfeit money to support their activities.
 CIA surveillance of the Chinese nuclear submarine fleet reveals that one of them is missing; it is suspected of bringing in supplies of quality printing paper to the counterfeiters.

 Immediately after the briefing Carter embarks on a US Navy submarine (USS Homer S. Jones) to take him to the Mexican coast with orders to smash the counterfeiting operation.

 He makes his way on foot inland toward Durango.
 Posing as an itinerant gold miner he stops at a deserted gold mine near Cosala and discovers the body of a recently killed former SS member.

 Continuing his cover as a gold panner Carter is approached by Gerda von Rothe.
 She is expecting to meet the SS man whom she intends to hire to murder several of her business acquaintances in her nearby castle.
 Believing Carter to be an itinerant she hires him instead and tells him to come secretly to the castle at midnight.

 Shortly afterwards, Carter is captured by El Tigre – a Mexican bandit covertly funded by the CIA.
 El Tigre informs Carter that his men saw Maxwell Harper (Gerda's business partner) kill the SS man.
 Carter persuades El Tigre to help him enter and destroy the castle.